List of alien races in Marvel Comics: Olympians

+The Olympians are based on the Twelve Olympians/Dii Consentes and other deities of Classical mythology.
+The Olympians are related to every other pantheon of gods that have ever been worshiped on Earth, such as the Asgardians and the Gods of Heliopolis (ancient Egypt).

+Notable known members include: Ares, Athena, Hecate, Hephaestus (Hephaestus Aetnaeus), Hera (Hera Argeia), Hercules (Herakles), Hermes (Hermes Diaktoros), Poseidon (Poseidon Aegaeus), Nox (Nyx), Phobos, Pluto (Hades), Tharamus, Venus (Aphrodite Ourania), and Zeus (Zeus Panhellenios).

+The Olympians appear in Thor: Love and Thunder with Zeus portrayed by Russell Crowe, Dionysus portrayed by Simon Russell Beale, Hercules portrayed by Brett Goldstein, Minerva voiced by Carmen Foon, and Artemis voiced by Priscilla Doueihy.
+Zeus, Dionysus, Minerva, and Artemis appear as members of the Council of Godheads.

 Oobagonians

-The Oobagonians are a race of aliens from Oobagon VIII.
+The Oobagonians are a species from Oobagon VIII.
 Their faces are large and resemble tiki masks of Earth.

-In fact, at least one Oobagonian has been mistaken for wearing a mask when in fact he was not.
-First appeared in Journey Into Mystery #60.
+Orthoxalith

+The Orthoxalith are unintelligent rock-like creatures capable of withstanding high gravity and radiation.
+They are bred as slaves.
+Shell of the Shi'ar Death Commandos is an Orthoxalith.

 Outriders

-The Outriders are a race of genetically engineered humanoid creatures with the purpose of serving their maker Thanos and the Black Order until they die.
-First seen in Free Comic Book Day Infinity (May 2013).
+The Outriders are a genetically engineered species with the purpose of serving their maker Thanos and the Black Order until they die.

 Outriders in other media

 The Outriders appear in the Marvel Cinematic Universe films Avengers: Infinity War and Avengers: Endgame.

 Ovoids

-The Ovoids are a semi-humanoid race with large, oval-shaped heads and yellow skin, and are 8 ft in height on average.
-They come from the planet Birkeel, third from the sun in the Janstak star system in the Milky Way galaxy.
+The Ovoids are a semi-humanoid species with large, oval-shaped heads and yellow skin, and are 8 ft in height on average.
+They come from the planet Birkeel, third from the sun in the Janstak star system in the Milky Way.
 They are capable of levitating objects psionically, and are capable of mind transfer.
 When they are about to die, they transfer their minds into apparently inanimate bodies that have been prepared for them.
-The Ovoids once rescued Doctor Doom, and were responsible for teaching him the mind transfer technique.
-He claims they were so advanced they trusted every other living thing.
-The Ovoids were also responsible for the death of the original Air-Walker.
-First seen in Fantastic Four #10 (January 1963).
+The Ovoids once rescued Doctor Doom and taught him their mind-transferring technique.